 Why is the circular economy important?

 Why do we need a different approach to business?
-‘Traditional’ industrial processes are often called a ‘linear economy’: we take materials, make something, use it and then dispose of it.
-This means we are depleting resources, and putting immense pressure on land, water and the living systems we depend on for air to breathe, clean water, healthy soil.
-Burning fossil fuels, using fertilizers and clearing forests all create Greenhouse Gas (GHG) emissions, which we now know is causing dangerous climate change.
-World population continues to grow, and people have more money to spend on food, clothing and other stuff – so creating even more demand for resources
+‘Traditional’ industrial processes are often called a ‘linear economy‘: meaning we take materials, make something, use it and then dispose of it.
+This means we are using up finite resources, and using renewable resources faster than they can be regnerated.
+In addition, we are putting immense pressure on land, water and the living systems we depend on for air to breathe, clean water, healthy soil.

 Governments, businesses large and small, NGOs and consultancies are investing in circular economy approaches.
 The World Economic Forum, McKinsey, the Ellen MacArthur Foundation, the European Union and many other organisations are helping to accelerate the transition from linear to circular, sustainable and prosperous models.